Pros and Cons of GAN Evaluation Measures: New Developments: New Quantitative GAN Evaluation Measures

 \subsubsection{Unbiased FID and IS}

-Chong and Forsyth~\cite{chong2020effectively} show that the FID and IS are biased in the sense that their expected value, computed using a finite sample set, is not their true value.
+\cite{chong2020effectively} show that FID and IS are biased in the sense that their expected value, computed using a finite sample set, is not their true value.
 They find that bias depends on the number of images used for calculating the score and the generators themselves, making objective comparisons between models difficult.
 To mitigate the issue, they propose an extrapolation approach to obtain a bias-free estimate of the scores, called $\overline{FID}_\infty$ and $\overline{IS}_\infty$, computed with an infinite number of samples.
-These extrapolated scores are simple, drop-in replacements for the finite sample scores\footnote{Their code is available at \url{https://github.com/mchong6/FID_IS_infinity}}.
+These extrapolated scores are simple, drop-in replacements for the finite sample scores\footnote{\url{https://github.com/mchong6/FID_IS_infinity}}.